m13salama/Blog/content/posts/Hacktrick23.md

     return solution
 ```
 ## Server
-Honstly that problem took from us much time than it deserves.
+Honestly, that problem took us much more time than it deserves.
 You are given a jwt token which was signed by a private key.
 Your task is to alter the message and send it to the server with a valid signature.
 The vulnerability here is that the header contains the public key.
-So, the solution was simply through out this public key.
-Change what you need in the token and sign it with any private key and send with the header your public key and make sure you have got the correct encodings.
+So, the solution was simply through this public key.
+Change what you need in the token and sign it with any private key and send it with the header of your public key and make sure you have got the correct encodings.
 ### code of duty approach:
-The public and privates keys were generated previously and loaded from a file.
+The public and private keys were generated previously and loaded from a file.
 ```py
 def server_solver(question):
     decoded_payload = jwt.decode(question, options={"verify_signature": False})